melkadze/NYCCal/README.md

 > npm start

 ### Accessing NYCCal!
 When running, NYCCal! will report the port it is open on within the terminal in which you run it (which you may change in the .env file).
-In order to access NYCCal! when run locally, you can navigate to the following URL on your web browser of choice:
+In order to access NYCCal! when run locally when using the default port number of 3000, you can navigate to the following URL on your web browser of choice:
-> localhost:<port number>

-Using the default port number of 3000, you can access NYCCal! at:
 > localhost:3000